2sic/2sxc-docs/2sxc Docs Generator/how-to/razor/edit.md

 # Edit / @Edit Object in Razor / .net

-This document has been moved to @HowTo.Razor.Edit
+This document has been moved to @NetCode.Razor.Edit